fschuindt/toucan/README.md

 And last but not least, ASCII animations.
 Try to grab any ASCII art and make it "walk" across the screen.
 Your terminal will be filled with older frames and that sucks.
 To clear a terminal window all you do is print out a bunch of `\n` characters, which is far from being practical.

-Toucan tries to present a quick solution for those two problems.
+Toucan CLI tries to present a quick solution for those two problems.

 ## Introduction